 Pewaukee is a somewhat small city located in the state of Wisconsin.
 With a population of 14,371 people and six constituent neighborhoods, Pewaukee is the 61st largest community in Wisconsin.

 Pewaukee real estate is some of the most expensive in Wisconsin, although Pewaukee house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Pewaukee isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pewaukee are a mix of both white- and blue-collar jobs.
-Overall, Pewaukee is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Pewaukee who work in management occupations (16.31%), sales jobs (12.20%), and business and financial occupations (10.76%).
+Pewaukee is a decidedly white-collar city, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pewaukee is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Pewaukee who work in management occupations (16.21%), sales jobs (13.25%), and office and administrative support (10.32%).

 Also of interest is that Pewaukee has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Pewaukee home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pewaukee residents report their race to be White, followed by Asian.
-Important ancestries of people in Pewaukee include Irish, Polish, Italian, and English.
+The greatest number of Pewaukee residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Pewaukee include Polish, Irish, English, and Italian.

 The most common language spoken in Pewaukee is English.
-Other important languages spoken here include Other Asian languages and Spanish.
+Other important languages spoken here include Spanish and Other Asian languages.